 It may be a lot easier to buy century eggs at your local Chinese grocer, but since you never know if they’re using toxic chemicals to increase the speed of the process or improve the color (the industry was using lead for years until finally called out), and nothing can match the satisfaction of making your own!

-So – go forth, gird your culinary loins and be safe making them, my Citizens!
+So – go forth, gird your culinary loins and be safe making them, !

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.